JpJoubert777/EHN-2020-prac-2/README.md

 <128/192/256> is where you type EITHER "128", "192" or "256".
 This is how the key length is chosen.

-<text string> Would be your plaintext if you are encrypting.
+<textString> Would be your plaintext if you are encrypting.
 Ciphertext if you are decrypting.
 ASCII characters only.

-<key string> Is your key.
+<keyString> Is your key.
 ASCII characters only.

 Exclude quotation marks in your input.
 Here is an example input copied directly from the terminal: